smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - **State management** - keeping track of the state of the system, including upkeeps, triggers, and results
 - **Watching triggers** - listening to external events and triggering the execution of smart contracts based on those events
-- **Eligibility workflows** - determining whether a upkeep+trigger is eligible to perform based on on-chain check pipeline.
+- **Eligibility workflows** - determining whether a upkeep+trigger is eligible to perform based on check pipeline which is parametered by a check block number to do onchain RPC simulations
 - **Threshold Agreement** - coming to agreement among f+1 nodes on what upkeeps are eligible to perform.
 - **Execution** - executing the agreed, eligible upkeeps on-chain.